arunprathap001/Netflix_sql_project/README.md

 		FROM NETFLIX GROUP BY 1,2) AS TABLE1 WHERE RANKING = 1;
 ```

+**Objective:** Identify the most frequently occurring rating for each type of content.

 ### 3. List all movies released in a specific year (e.g., 2020)

 ```sql